cubiclelord/beanstalkd/README.md

 ## Limitations

-This module currently is tested using Ubuntu 14.04.
-It may work with other versions.
+This module currently is tested using Ubuntu 14.04 & 12.04

 ## Development